 You will need: a large sheet of paper (lining paper is ideal); paint in warm colours; paintbrushes; cover-up and clean-up equipment

 Show the group the large sheets of paper (or paper rolls) and warm-coloured paints.
 Invite the young people to spend some time thinking, drawing and writing key words about your youth community, your wider church, the communities you live and work and play in – what do they love the best about them?
 What do they struggle with?
 What words and images around these challenges can they write or draw?
-What words about what you’d love to see change and what God can bring to those situations?
+What words can they write about what you’d love to see change and what God can bring to those situations?
 You could even draw ideas of what your community can do to serve God in the wider community.

 PRAYER – 5 mins

-Take it in turns to (literally) lift each other up whilst praying for each other.
-If you have a larger group, you can squash nice and tight and do a sort of crowd surf while you all shout out prayers for each other.
+Take it in turns to (literally) lift each other up while praying for each other.
+If you have a larger group, you can squash together tightly and do a sort of crowd surf while you all shout out prayers for each other.
 If there are fewer of you, start with the person on the ground and support under their knees, hips and shoulders to lift them up nice and high while taking it in turns to pray prayers of blessing and encouragement over that person.

 BECCA DEAN